JeelM/EECS4222_Project_1/tutorials/01-requirements.md

 `# ssh username@ip_address -i private_key` -->

-To set up a Kubernetes cluster, we will need different VMs to take `master` and `worker` roles.
+To set up a Kubernetes cluster, we will need different VMs to take `master`, `worker`, and `cluster head` roles.
 `master` nodes will be responsible for keeping the cluster running and scheduling resources on available nodes while `worker` nodes will be responsible for running those workloads.
-You will need to specify one of the VMs assigned to you as the `master`, and the rest as `worker`s.
+Cluster head manages the nodes in the Kubernetes cluster and joins the worker node to the master.
-Throughout this tutorial, we assume a cluster of two nodes including a `master` with ip equal to `192.168.0.100` and a worker with ip of `192.168.0.101`.
+Throughout this tutorial, we assume a cluster of following nodes: </br>
-If you have more than one `worker` VM, repeat the worker VM commands for all other `workers`.
+1. Master node: server1 with IP address 192.168.0.100
+2. Worker node: server2 with IP address 192.168.0.101
+3. Cluster head: serevr3 with IP address 192.168.0.102

 <!-- ## OpenVPN Connection